 GST Rate for Cement

-All types of portland cement, aluminous cement, slag cement, super sulphate cement and similar hydraulic cements, whether or not coloured or in the form of clinkers would attract 28% GST.
-Cements are classified under chapter 25 of the HSN Code.
+All types of portland cement, aluminous cement, slag cement, super sulphate cement and similar hydraulic cement, whether or not coloured or in the form of clinkers would attract 28% GST.
+Types of cement are classified under chapter 25 of the HSN Code.

 GST Rate for Iron and Steel

 All iron and steel products are classified under chapter 72 of the HSN code and attract a uniform GST rate of 18%.
 Hence, iron blocks, wire, rolls, rods, etc. used in construction attract 18% GST.
 (Full list of GST rate of iron and steel).